ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 *two* encrypted connections: one between the user and the man-in-the-middle, and one between the man-in-the-middle and the intended remote server.

+Server keys can prevent this type of attack.
+In the same way that a server can verify a user's identity via that user's public SSH key, a user can verify a server's identity via that server's public SSH key.

 When a user connects to a server to which they have connected in the past, the `ssh` program compares that server's public SSH key to the one in the `known_hosts` file.
 If the keys do not match, `ssh` refuses to establish the